numericalalgorithmsgroup/LAPACK_Examples/README.md

 # Example Programs for LAPACK Routines
-This repository contains example programs written in Fortran 95 showing how to call double precision versions of most top level LAPACK routines.
+This repository contains example programs written in Fortran 95 showing how to call double precision versions of most top-level LAPACK (driver and computational) routines.

 The programs are derived from the examples used in documentation of these routines for the NAG Fortran Library https://www.nag.com/nag-fortran-library, but they don't require use of that library because everything needed is